saigontechnology/Puppy/Puppy.Core/Readme.md

 ﻿# Important Note
 > Project Created by **Top Nguyen** (http://topnguyen.net)
 - Another Framework/Project use this framework.
-- This framework is standalone, it main not use another Puppy Frameworks.
+- This framework is standalone, it mean not use any other Puppy Frameworks.

 # Templates